alexandru-savinov/BalancedNewsGo/docs/codebase_documentation.md

 - **articles**: Stores article information and metadata, including composite scores.
 - **llm_scores**: Stores individual LLM model scores for articles.
-  - Contains a `UNIQUE(article_id, model)` constraint to enable `ON CONFLICT` clauses in SQL queries.
+  - Contains a `UNIQUE(article_id, model)` constraint.
+This is critical for enabling `ON CONFLICT` clauses in SQL queries, allowing scores to be correctly upserted (updated if they exist, inserted if new) during ensemble score updates.
-  - This constraint is critical for the proper functioning of ensemble score updates.
 - **feedback**: Stores user feedback on articles.
 - **labels**: Stores training labels for the system.